 It’s obviously not an iPad or Nexus 7 killer but it does a great job in its own right as a very usable little Android tablet – with a lot of cash left over.

-5th Aug: note that this review is of my original tablet which had 0.5GB RAM and only 4GB storage.
-The original also used Android 2.3 rather than the newer 4.0 ICS, however the other specifications are the same.
+Feb 2015: note that this review is of my original tablet which had 0.5GB RAM and only 4GB storage.
+The original also used Android 2.3 rather than the newer 4.2 Jelly Bean.